top of page

 What This Project Demonstrates

-• Applied AI development using real-world children’s speech data
+• Applied AI development using real-world children’s speech data and team-implemented lightweight neural models

 • Speech data preparation and phoneme-level labelling for machine learning